Support for single people

 How will I be assessed?

-- You or a professional, such as a support worker, will need to complete a referral form.
-To get a referral form, please call 020 8753 4198 (Option 1 Option 1).
+- You or a professional, such as a support worker, will need to complete our housing advice contact form to access the referral form.
 This must be sent to us, along with reports and assessments completed by other people working with you.
+The housing advice contact form can be found here: housing advice contact form.

 - A housing advisor will review your referral form and assess your housing and support needs.
 They will contact the person who referred you for further information if needed.